Trinidad and Tobago entry requirements for Tunisia passport holders

 Arrive at Piarco International Airport

-When you land in Trinidad and Tobago, go to the immigration queue.
-Present your passport with visa, return ticket, and accommodation proof.
-The officer may ask about your plans — answer clearly.
-You'll get an entry stamp.
+On arrival, go to the immigration counter.
+Present your passport, eVisa, and return ticket.
+The officer may ask about your stay — answer honestly.
+You'll get an entry stamp, usually for up to 30 days.

 Download Trinidad and Tobago Entry Checklist